 The next iteration of the dialogue would likely be in Washington, allowing Sissi and other senior Egyptian officials to underscore their acceptance by the international community, including through a high-profile meeting with President Obama.
 Unless the Egyptian regime can, in the coming year, demonstrate significant progress on human rights concerns, the strategic dialogue should not be held.
 Expectations of what the exercise of U.S. leverage can and cannot do must be realistic, of course.
 No one should be under the impression that Sissi will become democratic anytime soon.
 The objective, instead, would be to induce Sissi to become at least somewhat less repressive that he currently.

 Some, including in the Obama administration, have argued that we already tried to suspend military aid for a significant period of time (from October 13 to April 2015) yet Egyptian behavior didn’t actually change in response.
 In reality, though, aid that was deemed vital for counterterrorism was exempted, and the vast majority of military assistance continued to flow, despite the “suspension.”
-During the 18-month suspension period, Egypt still received 1.8 million in assistance, “representing 92 percent of the $1.3 billion per year annual rate during that period,” as Stephen McInerney and Cole Bockenfeld document in their annual POMED budget assistance report.
+During the 18-month suspension period, Egypt still received 1.8 billion in assistance, “representing 92 percent of the $1.3 billion per year annual rate during that period,” as Stephen McInerney and Cole Bockenfeld document in their annual POMED budget assistance report.
 Moreover, immediately after the announced suspension in October 2013, senior officials went out of their way in the policy rollout to belittle the importance of the announcement, emphasizing that business would continue as usual.
 During a visit to Egypt on November 3, 2013, Secretary of State John Kerry reiterated that message in more direct fashion, saying that the “aid issue is a very small issue.”
 In short, the partial suspension of aid was doomed to have little impact on Egyptian behavior from the very beginning.
 In short, a meaningful aid suspension was never actually attempted, so it is simply incorrect to say that the attempt to tie aid to at least minimal progress on human rights failed.

 A related argument is that any move to seriously pressure Egypt will lead to “retaliatory” responses.
 There is little evidence to suggest this is the case.
 Egyptian officials made similar threat in the 2000s, as President George W. Bush began putting more pressure on Hosni Mubarak, yet Egypt did nothing to challenge U.S. overflight rights or priority access to the Suez Canal.
 As the Carnegie Endowment’s Michele Dunne wrote in January 2009: